geobde/use-click-away/README.md

 # React hook to detect click or touch events

-React hook `useClickAway()` reacts to clicks outside the bound element, and calls the expression that is passed in when this event is detected.
+`useClickAway()` reacts to clicks outside the bound element, and calls the expression that is passed in when this event is detected.

 Suppose you're working on a Modal component that renders a dialog box, and you wish to close the modal if the user clicks away this is the ideal scenario for `useClickAway()` custom hook.